sorbet/sorbet/website/blog/2019-05-16-state-of-sorbet-may-2019.md

 ### Supporting the existing Ruby ecosystem

 Sorbet will support all of the [types that Matz announced] for the Ruby 3 release.
-In fact, we’re part of the working group (with Matz and the Ruby core team) that is collaborating on the goals and design of Ruby 3 types, and we've been sharing everything we’ve learned from Sorbet.
+In fact, we're part of the working group (with Matz and the Ruby core team) that is collaborating on the goals and design of Ruby 3 types, and we've been sharing everything we've learned from Sorbet.

 [types that Matz announced]: https://www.youtube.com/watch?v=cmOt9HhszCI&feature=youtu.be&t=2148